brian-tex/AboutMe/resources/containers.md

 ---
 Developing apps using containerization is like packing your application into a suitcase, along with everything it needs to run properly.
 This suitcase, or “container”, works the same way no matter where you open it.

-This makes running an application as easy as opening a suitcase.
-For example, if you have a newer version of NGINX for another app, the older version inside the container won’t be affected.
+Running an application using containerization is as straightforward as opening a suitcase.
+Just like how everything you need is packed inside a suitcase, a container holds all the necessary components for your application to run.
+This means, no matter where you ‘open’ or run your container, it will operate consistently.

+To illustrate, consider you’re running multiple applications on your computer.
+One of these applications requires an older version of NGINX, while another requires a newer version.
+With containerization, each application operates within its own ‘suitcase’ or container, unaffected by the environment outside.
+So, the older version of NGINX inside one container won’t be affected by the newer version required by another application.
+This encapsulation ensures that each application runs in its ideal environment without conflicts.

 As a developer, this means you’re not relying on the user to set up their computer perfectly for your app to work.
 You’re essentially giving them the perfect setup along with your app.